Office for Regulatory Innovation and Assistance Logo

 Permit process time is determined by each local government.
 After receiving Substantial Development Permits from local government, Ecology will inform local governments and permit applicants in writing of the "date of filing" as defined by RCW 90.58.140.

-To the incorporated city, town, or county where the proposed project will take place.
+To the county or city where the proposed project will take place.

 Schematic: